carbon-language/carbon-lang/docs/project/goals.md

 scenarios they must be able to "open up the hood" without switching to another language.

+**Idiomatic code should have good performance.** Code following best practices should perform reasonably well.
+Although some software may still need fine-tuning, Carbon's design should aim to provide high performance without such investment.

 **Code should perform predictably.** The reader and writer of code should be able to easily understand its expected performance, given sufficient background knowledge of the environment in which it will run.
 This need not be precise, but